 CQI data and reports are available to the CFBHN management team through the Carisk data platform.
 Dashboard reports that outline numbers served, utilization of funding and billing summaries are provided by the system.
-As the Carisk portal is new to CFBHN, specialized reports are in the process of being developed by the system's administrators.
+As requested by CFBHN, specialized reports are developed by Carisk administrators.

-Incident reporting documentation is maintained in the RL6 system.
+Incident report documentation is maintained in the RLDatix system.
 This platform allows NSPs to submit incident reports directly to CFBHN, and for report data to be exported into monthly data summaries that are shared with the CQI Board Committee and the full Board of Directors.
 Monthly reports that outline compliance monitoring results are also shared with both of those groups.